Water Lotus family (Nelumbonaceae)

 Photographic Location: A pond at Parkland College in Champaign, Illinois, where a colony of Sacred Lotus has persisted for several years.

 Comments: This exotic wetland plant has huge leaves and flowers.
 Sacred Lotus is very showy and attractive, but potentially invasive of some wetland habitats should it escape.
 The native species, Nelumbo lutea (American Lotus), is also very showy and attractive, and it can spread aggressively in some wetland habitats as well.
-Because American Lotus has yellow flowers, it is easy to distinguish from Sacred Lotus.
+Because American Lotus has pale yellow flowers, it is easy to distinguish from Sacred Lotus.
 Otherwise, these two species are very similar in appearance.
 Cultivars that are hybrids of these two species tend to have whitish pink flowers.
 In east Asia, the rhizomes and seeds of Sacred Lotus are used as a source of food.
 The seeds can be cooked and eaten like popcorn.